 This article shows how to get rid of ants on citrus trees using tree tanglefoot ant barrier for trees, an organic way to get rid of ants on fruit trees.
-Because nectar-loving ants such as the Argentine ant farm nectar-producing insects such as the Asian citrus psyllid, controlling ants on lemon trees, orange trees, and other types of citrus trees is an important measure to reduce the spread of Huanglongbing, a deadly citrus disease spread by citrus psyllids.
+Because nectar-loving ants such as the Argentine ant farm nectar-producing insects such as the Asian citrus psyllid, controlling ants on lemon trees, orange trees, lime trees, and other types of citrus trees is an important measure to reduce the spread of Huanglongbing, a deadly citrus disease spread by citrus psyllids.

 Ants on Citrus Trees – Controlling with Tanglefoot Sticky Barriers – YouTube video